johnroyer/awesome-php/README.md

 - [Couscous](http://couscous.io) - Couscous turns Markdown documentation into beautiful websites.
 It's GitHub Pages on steroids.
 - [Jigsaw](https://jigsaw.tighten.com/) - Simple static sites with Laravel's Blade.
 - [Sculpin](https://sculpin.io) - A tool that converts Markdown and Twig into static HTML.

-### Components
-*Standalone components from web development frameworks and development groups.*

-- [Aura](https://auraphp.com/) - Independent components, fully decoupled from each other and from any framework.
-- [CakePHP Plugins](https://plugins.cakephp.org/) - A directory of CakePHP plugins.
-- [Laravel Components](https://github.com/illuminate) - The Laravel Framework components.
-- [League of Extraordinary Packages](https://thephpleague.com/) - A PHP package development group.
-- [Spatie Open Source](https://spatie.be/open-source) - A collection of open-source PHP and Laravel packages.
-- [Symfony Packages](https://symfony.com/packages) - Decoupled libraries for PHP applications.
-- [Laminas Components](https://docs.laminas.dev/components/) - The components that make the Laminas Framework.

 ### Testing
 *Libraries for testing codebases and generating test data.*